All images ©JNP Coffee. For image use please contact us.

-As a child growing up in Burundi, Jeanine Niyonzima-Aroian recalls her mother telling the story of her entire family growing and harvesting coffee in Ngozi Province to pay for their school fees.
-Years later, Jeanine earned an MBA from Northwestern University’s Kellogg School and had a 20-plus-year international business career that helped her find her way back to Burundi and to coffee.
+As a child growing up in Burundi’s capital city, Bujumbura, Jeanine Niyonzima-Aroian recalls her mother telling the story of her entire family cultivating coffee in Ngozi Province to pay for school fees.
+Years later, Jeanine earned an MBA from Kellogg School of Management at Northwestern University and enjoyed a 20-plus-year international business career that led her back to Burundi and to coffee.

 At a Cup of Excellence competition, she recognized the potential of the exceptional, but unknown coffees of Burundi and saw the opportunity to promote these coffees in the global market as a means of advancing the farmers, her people.

 In 2012, Jeanine founded JNP Coffee.
 Today, our company is known for its award-winning specialty coffees and the gender-sensitive development strategies it enables at origin.
 Jeanine serves as a role model for what a Burundian woman can achieve in her country.
 A licensed Q. Grader and certified Q. processor Level 1, she continues to strengthen the global specialty coffee industry.
 She educates her peers through online Business Chats convened for the Specialty Coffee Association’s US chapter and serves as a member the SCA Board of Directors.

 Our business model is driven by quality coffee based on strong producer partnerships and shared knowledge in pursuit of several United Nations sustainable development goals.
 JNP Coffee encourages transformational change for local coffee farmers by promoting gender equality, supporting financial literacy education and developing leadership skills.
 These efforts to empower the farmers and their families build resilience and expand their coffee production capacity.